Storm will face Minnesota in WNBA semifinals starting Sunday

 The Storm swept both games against Minnesota during the regular season winning by an average of 19.5 points.

 In their first matchup, the Storm was never challenged in the second half during a 90-66 blowout on July 28.
-Stewart (18 points and 10 rebounds) and Bird (16 points and four three-pointers) led the way for Seattle, which held Minnesota to 33.9 percent shooting.
+Stewart (18 points and 10 rebounds) and Bird (16 points and four three-pointers) led the way for Seattle, which held Minnesota to 33.9% shooting.

 In the rematch, the Lynx swapped three starters and fared a little better.
 However, the Storm rolled offensively and produced its third highest scoring outing of the season for a 103-88 victory.